Shaegi/Homeassistant-WLED-Card/README.md

 ### Still got problems?

-Set an issue in github and I will try to help you!
+Report the issue via github and I will try to help you!